Wellness and Nutrition

 High levels of sodium can increase your risk of heart disease, so increasing your potassium intake can help counteract your sodium levels.

 The American Heart Association explains that "the more potassium you eat, the more sodium you lose through urine.
 Potassium also helps to ease tension in your blood vessel walls, which helps further lower blood pressure."
+Better blood pressure means a healthier heart rate and improved blood flow.

 This is why it's important to find an electrolyte supplement that has more potassium than sodium; it's much easier to get sodium from food than potassium, so if you're taking a daily electrolyte supplement, ideally you'd want it to have more potassium.